CAE Reading and Use of English Practice Test 5 Printable and PDF version

 34. C Khan clearly states that the reason why children grow less interested in education is the way school functions.
 Last sentence of paragraph 5 explains the routine of school classes and how it encourages passivity and compliance.

 35. A According to Khan, this statement doesn’t make sense.
-He gives example of a lecture to reinforce his opinion.
+He gives an example of a lecture to reinforce his opinion.

 PART 6